 - Blue Grotto: Just across the road 27 from the Devil’s Den (50 minutes away from Crystal River).
 It is a much deeper cavern with a maximum depth of 33m.
 Locals enjoy the artificial air bell at 10m and meeting with Virgil, the soft-shell turtle.

 - Ginnie Springs: The furthest away from Crystal River, 1h30 of driving.
 All local divers told me that it was their favourite site.
 It is not only 1 spring but 7 springs that are feeding the 30 m diameter natural pool.
 Cavern divers can visit the large cave and certified full cave divers can visit the Devil’s Ear and Devil’s Eye caves.
-A specialty of the place is to look for fossilized shark teeth!
+A speciality of the place is to look for fossilised shark teeth!

 Where to stay in Crystal River?